learnlatex/learnlatex.github.io/en/lesson-13.md

 LaTeX allows us to split up sources in a controlled way.
 There are two important commands here, `\input` and `\include`.
 We can use `\input` to make a file work 'as though it was typed in here', so it can be used for (essentially) any material.
-The `\include` commands works for chapters only: it starts a new page and makes some internal adjustments.
+The `\include` command works for chapters only: it starts a new page and makes some internal adjustments.
 But it as a big advantage: it allows us to be selective in which chapters to include, so you can work on part of your document rather than the whole thing.